| |

 animals may be "acting out" what is happening in his/her home.

-fact sheets on the link between animal abuse and violence
+on all facets of the connection between animal abuse and viloence against

 Always, always, ALWAYS be courteous and respectful